Calculate the deemed employment payment for private sector engagements where the off-payroll working rules (often known as IR35) apply.

 These expenses should be given using the date the bill is paid and included in the same tax year.
 There should be no need to split any expenses over tax years.

-Where off-payroll working rules apply, each engagement will be regarded as a separate permanent employment for the purposes of travel and subsistence expenses.
-This means that you can’t claim expenses for travel and subsistence if you regularly commute from home to a workplace for an off-payroll engagement.
+If off-payroll working rules apply, each engagement will be regarded as a separate permanent employment for the purposes of travel and subsistence expenses.
+This means that you cannot claim expenses for travel and subsistence if you regularly commute from home to a workplace for an off-payroll engagement.

 Step 4 - deduct capital allowances